 “I went to school as usual had only 18 scholars.
 At noon I went home prepared dinner.
 The Female Teachers called and paid me a visit.
 I donated a half yard calico and 2 skeins black cotton thread.
 Returned to the school at 1 p.m. and dismissed at 4 p.m”.

 In 1871 Caroline Peterson Harrop served as a Norwegian interpreter for Relief Society.
 Many non-English speaking Scandinavian families were moving into the east side of Lynne and joining the Lynne Ward .

 EXPANDING THE COMMUNITY on EAST SIDE: Miller, Christofferson, Smuin, Harrop

 In 1868 Frederick A. Miller acquired 20 acres of land on the east side of Lynne Ward (5th Street east of Washington Blvd.) and moved to his own place with his mother and grandmother.
 There was a log house with two rooms on the farm.
 The land was run down and had to be manured before good crops were raised upon it, which kept him busy for a few years.[47a]

-George secured land on the east side of Lynne, extending from today’s address of 4th Street to 5th Street between Adams Ave. and east to the hill.
+George Smuin secured land on the east side of Lynne, extending from today’s address of 4th Street to 5th Street between Adams Ave. and east to the hill.
 This property was next to F. A. Miller’s farm.
-With the new Christofferson ditch, the east side of Lynne had a new appeal to farmers.[47c]
+With the new Christofferson ditch, the east side of Lynne now had an appeal to farmers.[47c]

 Joseph Harrop and family came from England and gathered to Lynne in 1862 to began a freighting business, hauling Utah flour and produce to mine workers in Montana.
 By freighting he gradually earned the money to purchase the land on the east side of Main Street between 4th and 5th Street next to Miller and Smuin.